 Why do life insurance companies care if I have been diagnosed with Legionnaire’s Disease?

-Most life insurance companies are going to “care” if you have been previously diagnosed with Legionnaire’s Disease for a couple of reasons.
-The first reason is because Legionnaire’s Disease can be deadly.
-The second reason is because not many people get Legionnaire’s Disease which is why if you have contracted it, most (if not all) life insurance companies are going to want to know “why”.
+Most top-rated life insurance companies are going to “care” if you have been previously diagnosed with Legionnaire’s Disease for a couple of reasons.
+The first reason is that Legionnaire’s Disease can be deadly.
+The second reason is that not many people get Legionnaire’s Disease, which is why if you have contracted it, most (if not all) life insurance companies are going to want to know “why.”

 This is why…